Your savings and investments income gets added to your total income on your annual tax return.

 Choose a banking provider.
 From major banks, digital banks, credit unions, online trading platforms and robo-advisors, you have many options to choose where you want to open your TFSA.
 Comparing accounts and interest rates to find the best account for your financial needs.

 Open your TFSA account.
-Once you’ve decided on a banking provider, or issuer of your TFSA, get in touch to open your account.
+Once you’ve chosen a banking provider or issuer of your TFSA, get in touch to open your account.
 It likely won’t take more than 20 minutes if you have all the documentation ready.
 When you’re all set up, you can begin making contributions right away.
-The TFSA contribution limit has changed over the years (and in 2023, it’s now $6,500), the contribution room accumulates every year just like an RRSP.
+The TFSA contribution limit has changed over the years (it’s $7,000 in 2024 and 2025), the contribution room accumulates every year just like an RRSP.

 EQ Bank TFSA